Aérospatiale/Alenia ATR42 & ATR72

 The second generation ATR72 has different engines than the first generation, like for the ATR42.
 Similarly the ATR72-212A (marketed as ATR72-500) has six blade props with curved blades.
 The door configuration is the same as on the ATR72-102, -202 and -212.
 Additionally, the -600 (officially still designated ATR72-212A) has an updated avionics suite.

 The Italian navy operates an anti-submarine warfare (ASW) version of the ATR72-600, designated P-72A.
-It is a boom extending from the tailcone and various bulges under the fuselage, as well as hard points for torpedos under the front fuselage.
+It has a boom extending from the tailcone and various bulges under the fuselage, as well as hard points for torpedos under the front fuselage.

 Another military version is the maritime patrol variant, called P-72B in Italian service with the Guardia di Finanza.
 This has just a radar bulge under the front fuselage as an external feature.
 Other operators of the patrol version of the ATR72-500 and -600 are Pakistan and Turkey.